Life is full of people who earn our admiration.

 But Mr. Lee let me in, locked the door behind me and hooked me right up – playing chef, waiter and cashier all at once because he’d let his staff leave for the night.
 I protested, but he insisted – I was ‘good customer’, he said.

-I have always believed that a man should do whatever he is passionate about.
+I have always believed that a person should do whatever he is passionate about.
 As a white cracker with relatives in West Virginia, I find the idea of making fish rolls an odd choice for one’s life work.

 But Mr. Lee doesn’t… and that’s why he makes the best food one can buy, and the dining experience in his establishment is always second to none.